AdobeDocs/advertising.en/help/dsp/campaign-management/reports/campaign-alerts.md

 * The data tables in the same views include an "[!UICONTROL Alerts]" column that indicates when an entity (or any child entity under it) has an issue.
 Alert indicators include "Critical" (![Critical](/help/dsp/assets/indicator-critical.png "Critical")) and "Warning" (![Warning](/help/dsp/assets/indicator-warning.png "Warning")).

+You can open the relevant entity view for any entity with an alert.
+You can then edit the entity settings as needed to resolve the issue.

-You can optionally choose to ignore an individual alert, which removes it from the [!UICONTROL Alerts Panel].
+You can also choose to ignore an individual alert, which removes it from the [!UICONTROL Alerts Panel].

 Alerts and alert indicators disappear when the underlying issues are resolved.